 In September 2011, we acquired CashEdge Inc. ("CashEdge"), a leading provider of consumer and business payments solutions such as account-to-account transfer, account opening and funding, data aggregation, small business invoicing and payments, and person-to-person payments, for approximately \$460 million, net of cash acquired.
-The acquisition of CashEdge has advanced our digital payments strategy.
-In the first quarter of 2011, we acquired Mobile Commerce Ltd. ("M-Com"), an international mobile banking and payments provider, and two other companies for an aggregate purchase price of approximately \$50 million, net of cash acquired.
-M-Com has enhanced our mobile and payments capabilities, and the other acquired companies have added to or enhanced specific products or services that we already provide.
+The acquisition of CashEdge is expected to advance our digital payments strategies.

+In the first quarter of 2011, we acquired Mobile Commerce Ltd. ("M-Com"), an international mobile banking and payments provider, and two other companies for an aggregate purchase price of approximately \$50 million.
+M-Com enhances our mobile and payments capabilities, and the other acquired companies add to or enhance specific products or services that we already provide.